-Tesla Model Y is the latest Tesla model on the market.
-This electric vehicle comes in three different versions, which include the Standard Range, Long Range, and Performance variant.
+The Tesla Model Y is the latest Tesla model on the market.
+This electric vehicle comes in three different versions: Standard Range, Long Range, and Performance.
 The Standard Range comes with an RWD, while the other two variants have an AWD system.

 All of the Tesla Model Y variants feature a 75 kWh battery.
 As a result, they are the most expensive Tesla models to own, in terms of increasing your electricity bill.
 For instance, the cost of fully charging the Standard Range Tesla Model Y is about $11.50.

-If you estimate this cost per mile, the cost of charging this model will be around $0.047 per mile.
-So, you will roughly pay an extra $4.70 on your electric bill for every 100 miles you cover with this unit.
+If you estimate this cost per mile, the cost of charging a Model Y will be around $0.047 per mile.
+So, you will pay roughly an extra $4.70 on your electric bill for every 100 miles you cover.
 Note that it can be more or less, depending on where you live and your driving habits.

-The Model X Plaid variant has a slightly higher cost slightly over of $15.30 for a full charge.
+The Model X Plaid variant has a slightly higher cost, at a bit over of $15.30 for a full charge.
 This means that you will have to pay an additional $0.042 per mile to charge your EV.

 If you want a Tesla that won’t drive up your electricity bill too much, consider going for the Tesla Model 3.
 It is also the cheapest Tesla Model on the market.
 This model comes with three variants – Standard Range, Long Range, and Performance editions.